lzzh97/NN-for-ATPG/README.md

 (2) NN-Hyb: our approach based on applying our neural network (NN) model during backtrace at select levels of the circuit during ATPG
 (3) NN-All: another alternative approach using our NN model, but at all levels of the circuit

-To get an executable for (1), please download source code from https://github.com/hsluoyz/Atalanta and compile.
-(We did not include it because it is already published by another group.)
+To get an executable for (1), please run "bash script/Install_FAN.sh".
+This script will first download the source code from https://github.com/hsluoyz/Atalanta, then compile and create the executable.
+(We did not provide the executable directly as it is already published by another group.)

 For (2) and (3), please compile (using the make command) from the NN-Hyb and NN-All directories, respectively.